GEOG 111 Planet Earth: Human Geography

 Grading

 You may dispute your grade on any individual item for up to two weeks after it has been graded.
 After this, the grade is final.
-There is no extra credit in the class, so if you are not getting the grade that you want, you must come talk to me as soon as possible to discuss strategies for improving future grades.
+There is no extra credit in the class, so if you are not earning the grade that you ultimately desire, you must come talk to me as soon as possible to discuss strategies for improving future grades.

 The standard grading scale of the university will be used for assigning grades.
 Requesting a grade that was not earned is considered an academic integrity violation.
 No grade grubbing!